infiniteoo/video_platform_node_js/README.md

     <img src="images/logo.png" alt="Logo" width="80" height="80">
   </a>

-  <h3 align="center">Video Streaming Platform With Node.js</h3>
+  <h1 align="center">Video Streaming Platform With Node.js</h1>

   <p align="center">
-    Inspired by modern streaming platforms such as YouTube and Rumble, this humble coding bootcamp student is attempting to re-create, to the best of my ability, the fundamental technology behind these powerful and popular types of platforms.
+    Inspired by modern streaming platforms such as YouTube and Rumble, this humble coding bootcamp student is attempting to re-create, to the best of their ability, the fundamental technology behind these powerful and popular types of platforms, for demo purposes for prospective employers.
     <br />
     <a href="https://github.com/infiniteoo/video_platform_node_js"><strong>Explore the docs »</strong></a>
     <br />